 There are geocaches hidden throughout the park which is a fun activity for adults and kids and in summer there are generally planned activities such as Yoga in the Park although it’s not yet clear what will be allowed to take place summer 2021.

-Rattlesnake Point also has 17 camping sites available year-round, however, booking is not currently available due to restrictions.
+Rattlesnake Point also has 17 camping sites available year-round.
 Each campsite comes with a firepit and a picnic table.
+Showers and washrooms are closed during the winter.

 How Did Rattlesnake Point Get Its Name?